Are you ready to find your dream home? Here are some helpful tips.

-The easiest way to create a house-buying budget is to add up all of your regular monthly expenses (not counting housing expense), and subtract that number from your family’s monthly take-home pay.
-That tells you how much you’ll have each month to spend on your mortgage payment (which includes property taxes, homeowners insurance and private mortgage insurance), extra utility costs, repairs and maintenance.
+The easiest way to create a house-buying budget is to add up all your regular monthly expenses (not counting housing expenses) and subtract that number from your family's monthly take-home pay.
+That tells you how much you'll have each month to spend on your mortgage payment (including property taxes, homeowners insurance, and private mortgage insurance), extra utility costs, repairs, and maintenance.

-With those numbers, and supporting documentation like pay stubs and tax returns, you can apply to a lender for a mortgage preapproval.
-That letter not only helps during the home buying process, but gives you a realistic estimate of how much you’ll be able to spend on a new house, and the interest rates you’ll have to pay.
+You can apply for a lender's mortgage preapproval with those numbers and supporting documentation like pay stubs and tax returns.
+That letter not only helps during the home buying process but gives you a realistic estimate of how much you'll be able to spend on a new house and the interest rates you'll have to pay.

 Now that you have a general price range to work with, here are some "wish list" categories to consider before starting your real estate search.

 You may always have visualized living in a single-family home, but for those buying their first home, a townhouse may be the answer to their prayers.
 A townhome is also more budget-friendly and may be easier to find in a difficult housing market.

 Many first-time homebuyers say they're ambivalent about home styles: "I don't care what it looks like, as long as it's mine."
 Nearly everyone, however, will be more comfortable in one type of house than another, even if they don't specifically dream about owning a contemporary home or a 1920's-style Craftsman bungalow.

 Do you hate constantly going up and downstairs?
 A ranch is probably a better choice than a split-level.
 Hate cleaning?
 You may grow to resent living in a Victorian home filled with ornate woodwork, which always seems to need dusting.
 Most comfortable in a small, intimate house?
 A cottage could be the right choice for you.